Thorpe House School, Chalfont St Giles

 Not for: Really big personalities.
 Some kids just need more physical and mental elbow room than Thorpe House School provides.
 The size of the school means that all kids get a chance to join in school teams, but the supercompetitive may find that kind of inclusivity frustrating.

 Dare to disagree?!
-Have a look for yourself at their whole school open mornings on Sat 13 and Tues 16 of Oct.
+Have a look for yourself at their nursery and reception open morning on Weds 13 Feb or whole school open morning on Tues 5 Mar.
 Booking is encouraged.